Scott Rislov

-Scott Allen Rislov (born June 26, 1980) is an American football quarterback most recently playing in the Arena Football League for the San Jose SaberCats in 2008.
+Scott Allen Rislov (born June 26, 1980) is an American former professional football quarterback who played in the Arena Football League (AFL).

 Early life

 Rislov was born in Pierre, South Dakota to Greg and Diane Rislov and is of Norwegian descent.
 He graduated from T. F. Riggs High School in Pierre in 1999.
 As a quarterback at Riggs, Rislov was twice an all-league selection and in his senior year (1998) an honorable mention All-America pick by USA Today.
 In addition to football, Rislov played basketball at Riggs.

 College career

 After redshirting his freshman year, Rislov played six games in 2000 with the University of North Dakota Fighting Sioux football team.
 In 2001, Rislov transferred to Ellsworth Community College in Iowa.
 He was named Honorable Mention All-American by the NJCAA that year.
 From 2002 to 2003, Rislov was the starting quarterback for the San Jose State Spartans.
 In 2004, Rislov graduated from San Jose State University with a Bachelor of Science degree in psychology.